Mithridates I of Parthia: Legacy

-Of all Mithridates' accomplishments, his greatest one was to transform Parthia from a small kingdom into a major political power in the Ancient East.
+Of all Mithridates' accomplishments, his greatest one was to transform Parthia from a small kingdom into a major political power in the Ancient Near East.
 His conquests in the west seem to have been based on a plan to reach Syria and, thereby, gain Parthian access to the Mediterranean Sea.
 The modern historian Klaus Schippmann emphasises this, stating "Certainly, the exploits of Mithridates I can no longer simply be classified as a series of raids for the purpose of pillaging and capturing booty."
 The Iranologist Homa Katouzian has compared Mithridates I to Cyrus the Great (r.
 550–530 BC), the founder of the Achaemenid Empire.